ctxis/django-admin-view-permission/docs/uninstall.rst

     permissions = Permission.objects.filter(codename__startswith='view')
     permissions.delete()

-Notice: Before delete the permission would be helpful to check if the permissions queryset contains only the view permissions and not anything else.
+.. note:: Before delete the permission would be helpful to check if the permissions queryset contains only the view permissions and not anything else.